alexyuly/ViewScript-Runtime/README.md

 }
 ```

-> 💡
+##### 💡 Tips

-> Curly braces enclose a unit of functionality defined by an ordered sequence of steps.
+Curly braces enclose a unit of functionality defined by an ordered sequence of steps.
 In this case, it's the definition of a view.

->
-> Render an HTML element in a snap by putting its tag name inside angle brackets, like `<p>`, for a paragraph.
+Render an HTML element in a snap by putting its tag name inside angle brackets, like `<p>`, for a paragraph.

->
-> The equals sign denotes a binding of a field to a property.
+The equals sign denotes a binding of a field to a property.
 In this case, it binds the constant text value `"Hello, world!"` to the paragraph element's `content` property.

 💁 Show an alert when a button is clicked: